raganwald/raganwald.github.com/_posts/2018-08-30-to-grok-a-mockingbird.md

 So within the body of the `exponent` function, the function itself is bound to the name `exponent`, and that's what it calls.
 This is obvious to most programmers, and it's how we nearly always implement recursion.

 But it's not _always_ exactly what we want.
-Our `exponent` function is an improvement over `naiveExponent`, but of we want even more performance, we might consider [memoizing](https://en.wikipedia.org/wiki/Memoization) the function.
+Our `exponent` function is an improvement over `naive`, but of we want even more performance, we might consider [memoizing](https://en.wikipedia.org/wiki/Memoization) the function.

 Here's a memoization decorator, snarfed from [Time, Space, and Life As We Know It ](http://raganwald.com/2017/01/12/time-space-life-as-we-know-it.html):